 What about accessories?

 The Tank Turn function slots on the R1T’s impressive roster of capabilities.
 Rivian also developed a portable kitchen that slides into the wide storage compartment carved out behind the cab.
 It includes drawers for pots, pans, and other utensils, a small countertop, and a stove that draws electricity from the battery pack to grill your burgers.
-Other accessories (including a tent) will be available from Rivian and aftermarket manufacturers.
+Several other accessories (including a three-person tent) are available as well.

 When can I drive one?